alexo310/JDNDownloader/README.md

 | New Servers (2018-Present) | uat |

 ### Credits
-SilencerGuy, JDEliott/MZommer - Giving tips on how to clean the code Kubabisi - Implement linux & mac cmd into the script ibratabian17 - Implement new server into the script
+SilencerGuy, MZommer - Giving tips on how to clean the code Kubabisi - Implement linux & mac cmd into the script ibratabian17 - Implement new server into the script